Urban Studies Degree Plan (Catalog Year 2020-2021)

 Global Urbanism.
 Teaches theories and practices of the process of global urbanism and how flows of people, outcomes, and ideas cut across social, political and spatial divisions.
 Prepares students to be solution-thinking global citizens who understand urban conditions and processes in various parts of the globe in relation to Tacoma and the South Puget Sound region.

 Community Development & Planning.
 Examines the production and development of cities from different community perspectives and teaches how cities are planned and built, and the power dynamics that influence inclusion and exclusion from urban spaces and political processes.
 Explores new strategies for producing better cities and improving urban conditions.

 Geographic Information Systems & Spatial Planning.
 Prepares students to solve complex social, economic, and environmental problems by combining GIS (geographic information systems) based approaches to mapping and spatial analysis with a classical and theoretically critical foundation in urban planning.

-The Urban Studies program admits students every quarter except summer.
+The School of Urban Studies admits students every quarter except summer.
 The curriculum consists of approximately 68 credits of required courses:

 - Introductory courses (11 credits)